Sheridan-Stable/bursty-term-measure/README.md

-# A Statistical Hypothesis Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Keyword Extraction
+# A Statistical Hypothesis Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction

 This repository contains computer code for reproducing the results described in the manuscript “A Statistical Hypothesis Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction”.
 ArXiv preprint link: TBA